jruales/Reading-List-2016/README.md

 ### Non-Fiction -- Other
 * Regenesis: How Synthetic Biology Will Reinvent Nature and Ourselves {Personally recommended by M.C. in early 2016}
+* Profiles of the Future by Arthur C. Clarke {Recommended on Andrej Karpathy's Goodreads reviews}